samwalds/pdjc/index.md

 ## What is a breakout group responsible person?
-When you are signing up for a session you will also be asked if you would be happy to the breakout group responsible person (BOG person).
-You'll then have following responsibilities to ensure that everything will run smoothly:
+When you are signing up for the individual sessions you will also be asked if you want to be the 'breakout group responsible person' (short **BOG person**).
--
+With that you'll gain the following resonsibilities, before the journal club starts:
+- Prepare a short powerpoint (or similar programm) presentation where you copy all the figures into individual slides
+- You'll receive an extra **secret email** before the session.
+This email will contain an ice breaker activity that your

+- Share your screen with said presentation.
+That way your breakout group will all be able to see the same figures at the same time.

 ## Would you like to help run this thing?